Football NSW: Associations and Branches

-Past League Winners
+Past League Premiers Winners

 The sections below list previous league winners.
 League winners are listed as first place in the standings at the end of the regular section, not winners of the finals series (when held).

 1957–1958

 The first season of the newly formed Soccer NSW began with two divisions.
 Canterbury-Marrickville were the inaugural premiers of Division One.

 1959–1962

 After two seasons, a third division was added.

 1963–1970

 Division Three disbanded to form lower grade Amateur Leagues.

 1971–1976

 Amateur Leagues/Inter suburban leagues reformed to create another Division Three.

 1977–1978

 Another division was then added in 1977, creating four divisions.

 1979–1982

 The top four divisions were renamed for a few seasons.

 1983–1988

 State League reverted to Division One naming, while Division Three disbanded back to lower Inter Urban leagues, leaving three premier divisions.